 vault_path GHP_DATABASE_VAULT_PATH ghp Key prefix within the mount

-vault_role_id GHP_DATABASE_VAULT_ROLE_ID AppRole role ID (required)
+vault_role_id GHP_DATABASE_VAULT_ROLE_ID AppRole role ID (required when method=approle)

-vault_secret_id GHP_DATABASE_VAULT_SECRET_ID AppRole secret ID (required)
+vault_secret_id GHP_DATABASE_VAULT_SECRET_ID AppRole secret ID (required when method=approle)

 No encryption key needed